-It’s easy to see why Windsor is one of the most popular day trips from London!
-From exploring Windsor Castle to taking a cruise along the Thames, these are the best things to do in Windsor!
+From exploring Windsor Castle to taking a cruise along the Thames, these are the best things to do in Windsor, UK!

-Are you looking for some of the best things to do in Windsor?
+Are you looking for some of the best things to do in Windsor, UK?
 Then you’ve come to the right place!

 Home to Windsor Castle, beautiful country walks, cute quaint shops and traditional pubs, it’s easy to see why Windsor is one of the most popular day trips from London.

 Also, if you’re a fan of the Royals (who isn’t!?) then this is the place for you.
-I don’t think I’ve seen more images of the Royal Family in my life and that includes watching the Royal wedding on TV!
+I don’t think I’ve seen more images of the Royal Family in my life – their images are everywhere.

-So, if you’re looking for an amazing day out then these are the best things to do in Windsor.
+So, if you’re looking for an amazing day out then these are the best things to do in Windsor (the English one, not the Canadian one).
 I hope you have an amazing day out!

 Windsor is without a doubt one of the best and most popular day trips from London.